Watlow Brand Logo

 Defining the heating problem

-• Minimum start and finish temperatures expected
+• Accurate start and finish temperatures to be achieved

 • Maximum flow rate of material(s) being heated